Hairi43/FaceRecognition/README.md

 # FaceRecognition
 Project for live and recorded face recognition.
+PWr 2025

 # Reference